GSGSDgggdzez/Cyberdocs/Information Gathering/Active Recon/IMAP.POP3.md

 STAT
 +OK 4 2216
 #+OK nn mm
-# nn =  le nombre de messages électroniques dans la boîte de réception
+# nn = the number of emails in the inbox
-# mm =  la taille de la boîte de réception en octets
+# mm = the size of the inbox in bytes

 LIST
 +OK 4 messages: